carlocardella/vscode-VirtualGists/README.md

 ## Tracing

-You can enable `VirtualGists.EnableTracing` in your User or Workspace settings to enable tracing in a `Virtual Repositories` output channel; this is off by default but it can be useful for troubleshooting errors or if you are curious to see what the extension is doing under the hood.
+You can enable `VirtualGists.EnableTracing` in your User or Workspace settings to enable tracing in a `Virtual Gists` output channel; this is off by default but it can be useful for troubleshooting errors or if you are curious to see what the extension is doing under the hood.

 ![image](https://user-images.githubusercontent.com/5784415/192893074-ffeb0ec1-1932-45ed-a961-1c15492c1a9e.png)